The Secret To “Writing” Funny Stand-up Comedy Material Is To…

 Here’s my point:

-Seems to me if it was all about the ”writing” and the “writing” was exceptional, casting professionals should only really need to audition 3-5 people before they are able to cast an actor for a role, right?
+Seems to me if it was all about the “writing” and the “writing” was exceptional, casting professionals should only need to audition 3-5 people before they can cast an actor for a role, right?

 But it doesn’t work that way because…